Grzegorz Lato: Managerial career

 In 1996 he graduated from the School of Coaches of the Polish Football Association.
 After finishing his football career, he became a coach.
 Initially, he coached in Canada where he became manager of North York Rockets(1988–1990).
 He then returned to his old club Stal Mielec (1991–1993 and 1996–1997) before coaching several other Polish clubs: Olimpia Poznań (1993–1995) and Amica Wronki (1995–1996).
-He had a brief stint in Greece as manager of AO Kavala (1997) before he finally returned to Poland and eventually retired from managing with Widzew Łódź (1999).
+He had a brief stint in Greece as manager of Kavala (1997) before he finally returned to Poland and eventually retired from managing with Widzew Łódź (1999).

 After football

 Lato, as a member of Democratic Left Alliance, was a Polish Senator for the Rzeszow region, between 2001 and 2005.

 In October 2008, he was elected President of the Polish FA (PZPN).

 In a 2011 interview, Lato said that if Poland didn't progress to the Euro 2012 quarterfinals he would hand in his resignation from the position of President of the Polish FA.
 After Poland's 0–1 defeat by the Czech Republic on 16 June 2012—which officially knocked them out of Euro 2012 in the group stages—he refused to resign.
 He did not seek reelection and was replaced by Zbigniew Boniek, in October 2012.

 On 29 November 2023, Lato was honored by being designated as the patron of the Mielec Municipal Stadium, in accordance with Resolution No. LXVIII/690/2023 of the Mielec City Council.
 A commemorative plaque recognizing this honor was unveiled during a ceremony on 23 July 2024.